Dell :: M1330 + Partitions + MediaDirect 4.0

 What of those partitions can I delete?
 All of them?
 And do anyone know what the 797 kb dynamic data partition is?

-I think I know the answer to this but I just wanted to confirm.
 I'm installing Windows7 RC on my Dell Studio, and during the part where you choose the installation location I'm seeing 3 partitions.

 The 139GB main one, the Recovery partition, and one called 'OEM' that's 39MB.
 I left it alone and formatted then installed on the main 139GB partition but I'm wondering about the 39MB one